 No. You will not be disadvantaged, as we have waived the SAT or ACT requirement for applicants.
 We will continue with holistic application review, taking into consideration grades, curriculum, activities and involvement, writing, and character.

-No. We have waived the SAT or ACT requirement for applicants indefinitely, this includes our direct-entry programs in nursing and engineering.
+No. We have waived the SAT or ACT requirement for applicants indefinitely, this includes our direct-entry program in nursing.
 We will continue with holistic application review, taking into consideration grades, curriculum, activities and involvement, writing, and character.
-For nursing and engineering applicants, we will look closely at curriculum in math and science.
+For nursing applicants, we will look closely at curriculum in science and math.

 International students are required to submit English proficiency exam scores that meet Gonzaga’s admission requirement.
 However, we offer a variety of options for fulfilling this requirement.
 See the International Freshman Application Checklist here.